liurongqing1/STRONGLIVE/README.md

 ----------

 STRONGLIVE, an innovative approach to enhancing mobile 4K live video streaming performance.
-STRONGLIVE capitalizes on recent advancements in SR to facilitate low-latency offloading and seamless real-time streaming.
+STRONGLIVE capitalizes on recent advancements in SR and incorporates the VPF methodology, which is executed on the GPU throughout the cloud to facilitate low-latency offloading and seamless real-time streaming.
-We provide scripts for reproducing all the results from our paper.
-You can train your model from scratch, or use a pre-trained model to enlarge your images.

 ## Prerequisites ##